iterative/dvc.org/content/blog/2021-01-20-january-21-dvc-heartbeat.md

 title: January '21 Heartbeat
 date: 2021-01-20
 description: |
-  Monthly updates are here- read all about our new R language tutorial, putting DVC to work on an image segmentation pipeline, and a new fast way to setup your DVC remote.
+  Monthly updates are here! read all about our new R language tutorial, putting DVC to work on an image segmentation pipeline, and a new fast way to setup your DVC remote.
 descriptionLong: |
-  Monthly updates are here- read all about our new R language tutorial, putting DVC to work on an image segmentation pipeline, and a new fast way to setup your DVC remote.
+  Monthly updates are here! read all about our new R language tutorial, putting DVC to work on an image segmentation pipeline, and a new fast way to setup your DVC remote.
-picture: 2020-12-18/cover.png
+picture: 2021-01-20/cover.png
-pictureComment: |
-  This holiday season, show your loved ones you care with our new shirt.

 author: elle_obrien
 commentsUrl: https://discuss.dvc.org/t/dvc-heartbeat-jan-21/632
 tags: